Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Equilibria with communication and correlation resources

-Secondly, we can identify a simple class of games where the presence of no additional correlation changes the set of equilibrium payoffs; we call them (two-player) \emph{constant sum games}, and they are characterized by the property that
+{Secondly, we can identify a simple class of games where the presence of no additional correlation changes the set of equilibrium payoffs; we call them (two-player) \emph{\dio{symmetric} constant sum games \dio{with uniform prior}}.
+They are characterized by the property that \dio{$|T_1| = |T_2| = \Theta$ and for every $t_1, t_2, a_1, a_2$}